OlGe404/ansible-collections/README.md

 ## Test platforms
 Roles in this collection are tested on various unix-like operating systems (test platforms).
 Testing is done by leveraging molecule as test framework and docker as driver to launch these test platforms locally.
 This ensures predictable test results by creating the test infrastructure on-demand in a simple and repeatable manner.

 Because we are using docker, we need a container image for each platform we want to run our tests on.
 The Dockerfiles for these container images can be found in the [.molecule/platforms dir](.molecule/platforms/).
-The [build-container.sh](scripts/build-container.sh) script should be used to build, tag and push container images to dockerhub, if you need to build them manually.
+The [docker-build.sh](scripts/docker-build.sh) script should be used to build, tag and push container images to dockerhub (if you need to build them manually).
 The CI will build and push all container images at least once per month, or if any Dockerfile has changed in the ".molecule/platforms" dir.
 The container images for the test platforms are referenced in the [molecule.yml file](roles/apt/molecule/default/molecule.yml) of a role to be used during tests.

 All test platforms need to be prepared to work with ansible and molecule.
 This includes: